vonhoff/CsTilenginePure/README.md

 ```

 ## Installation
-No install step is required.
-Just make sure that the Tilengine library and the `Tilengine.cs` modules are accessible from within your own project
+No installation step is required.
+Just make sure that the Tilengine library and the `Tilengine.cs` modules are accessible from within your own project.
+This could be done by creating a submodule or copying the file into your project.

+## Samples
+The samples for this binding have been moved to its own repository to prevent multiple ```Main``` methods from interfering when using this binding as a submodule.

+These samples are now located at https://github.com/vonhoff/CsTilenginePure.Samples.

 ## Basic program
+The following program requires assets from https://github.com/vonhoff/CsTilenginePure.Samples/src/Platformer/assets.
+You need to include this directory in your binary folder to get the desired result.

-The following program does these actions:
+The program does the following actions:
-1. Import required classes from tilengine binding
-2. Initialize the engine with a resolution of 400x240, one layer, no sprites and 20 animation slots
+1. Initializes the engine with a resolution of 400x240, one layer, no sprites, and 20 animation slots.
-3. Set the loading path to the assets folder
+2. Sets the loading path to the assets folder.
-4. Load a *tilemap*, the asset that contains background layer data
+3. Loads a tilemap, which is an asset that contains background layer data.
-5. Attach the loaded tilemap to the allocated background layer
+4. Attaches the loaded tilemap to the allocated background layer.
-6. Create a display window with default parameters: windowed, auto scale and CRT effect enabled
+5. Creates a display window with default parameters: windowed, auto scale, and CRT effect enabled.
-7. Run the window loop, updating the display at each iteration until the window is closed
+6. Runs the window loop, updating the display at each iteration until the window is closed.

 Source code:
 ```csharp